league-curriculum/python-modules/levels/Level0/Module0/01_Get_Started.md

 # Getting Started with Python

-This is the first formal lesson of your first Python class with the Leage of Amazing Programmers.
+This is the first formal lesson of your first Python class with the League of Amazing Programmers.
 To follow these lessons, you should be reading this file in Visual Studio Code if you are on your own computer, or if you are using a website, it should be Github Codespaces.
 For the first step, be that this text